 My first “parkour” video would have been Russian Climbing by Oleg Vorslav.
 This was before Youtube existed and I’m not really sure when or where I first saw it.
 But I immediately decided that this is what I needed to do with the rest of my life.
 I was training for quite a while before I even realized there were other people in the US that were doing the same thing that I was.
 My first big jam was in Madison (not sure what year that was) with Mark Toorock, Travis Graves, Levi Meeuwenburg, and bunch of other awesome people.

-Now, years later, I own a parkour gym and I’m a member of a major international parkour team.
+Now, years later, I own a parkour gym in Minneapolis and previous member of a major international parkour team.
 I love my life!

 I’m not going to write a novel about the history of all martial arts here.
 If you really want to learn all about that, you can go look it all up for yourselves.
 I really only want to point out one key moment in martial arts history.
 And that is the contributions of Bruce Lee.
 Most of us really look up to Bruce Lee for the extremely inspirational life he lead and the great things he did for martial arts in general.
 However, I like to remind people that at the time he was doing all those “great things,” most of the martial arts masters of the time really didn’t like it.
 Martial arts at the time were very traditional and there was a very “correct” way to do things.
 People did not mix styles or make up their own ways of fighting.
 Bruce Lee changed all that by going against tradition and creating his own path.